ashergarvens/Flick_Found/README.md

 [![Tests](https://github.com/ashergarvens/recommendation_bot/actions/workflows/tests.yaml/badge.svg)](https://github.com/ashergarvens/recommendation_bot/actions/workflows/tests.yaml)

 ## Overview
-- Movie Recommendation Bot
-- We are trying to solve the problem of finding a new show or movie to watch that is personalized based the users preferences or preferred genre.
+We are trying to solve the problem of finding a new show or movie to watch that is personalized based the users preferences or preferred genre.
 The user would be asked questions and give a couple examples of previous shows or movies that they have watched.

-- The project interfaces with the ChatGPT API, a user, the terminal, Python, and SQL.
+The project interfaces with the ChatGPT API, Python, and SQL.

--  The inputs are the questions that the bot asks you and the user inputs.
-- The outputs are the recommendations that the bot outputs like TV shows or movies that are then saved into the database.
-- Bot asks questions based off preferences such as genre or media that the user already likes.
+Bot asks questions based off preferences such as genre or media that the user already likes.
 Then, format into a prompt sent to the ChatGPT API.
 Get a response and process the response and get it back to the user.
 The user can decide if they want more information.
 Finally, the data gets transfered into a database where users can see the results or recall them later.

 ## Usefulness and Technology